How to Build a DIY Foam Dog Ramp

 If you are constructing a dog ramp for a deck or your vehicle, you need to find a material that dries off fast.
-In case water accumulates in space between the ramp and the carpet, you will soon notice rust and mildew.
+In case water accumulates in the space between the ramp and the carpet, you will soon notice rust and mildew.

 Slick material is the worst option for dog ramps!
 Your pooch is a clumsy little beastie who usually runs over the ramp.
 You don’t want to see them sliding off of it all the time.